Musa Haji Ismail Galal

-Musa Haji Ismail Galal (Muuse Xaaji Ismaaciil Galaal, موسى الحاج اسماعيل جلال) (1917–1980) was a Somali writer, scholar, linguist, historian and polymath.
-He is notable for the creation of the Somali Arabic script.
+Musa Haji Ismail Galal (Muuse Xaaji Ismaaciil Galaal, موسى الحاج اسماعيل جلال) (1917–1980) was a Somali polymath who was active as a writer, scholar, linguist, poet, historian, anthropologist, and a meteorologist.
+He is notable for playing a key role in the development of Somali Latin alphabet and the creation of Galaal script, a controversial standardized Somali Arabic script which is the only instance where new letters were introduced to an Arabic script with no relation to any of the existing letters.

 Biography

 Galal was born in 1917 in Burao.
 He hails from the Habar Jeclo clan of the Isaaq.
-He is noted for having contributed to the development of Wadaad script.
+He is noted for having contributed to the development of Wadaad's script.
 In the 1950s, Galal introduced a more radical alteration of the Arabic script to represent the Afro-Asiatic Somali language.
-He came up with an entirely new set of symbols for the Somali vowels.
+He came up with an entirely new set of symbols with no relation to any other Arabic letter, for the Somali vowels.
 I.M.
 Lewis (1958) considers this to be the most accurate Arabic script to have been devised for the Somali language.
+Despite this, Galal's script was highly controversial and generally rejected, as the idea of introducing brand new letters was considered too much of a deviation from the Arabic Script.

+Galal is also the grandfather of well known youtuber and content creator Darkest Man.

+Later, he took part in the development of Somali Latin alphabet, along with B. W. Andrzejewski and Shire Jama Ahmed.

 A prolific writer, Galal was also among the foremost authorities on the Somali astrological, meteorological and calendrical systems.
 He devoted two major works to traditional Somali science, both of which are regarded as classics in Somali Studies.
 He was prolific in recording and writing about Somali poetry and his recordings include the work of Salaan Carrabey.

 After a long scholarly career, Galal died in 1980.

 In his honour, the Somali Studies Association periodically presents the Musa Galaal Award to Somalists whose work on Somali history and culture has earned distinction.